programmfabrik/easydb-documentation/content/sysadmin/installation.en.md

 ## Start

-The components of the easydb are started with one command each.
+The components of the easydb are separated into one docker container each and are created with one command for each container.

-Please integrate these commands into the respective init-system of your server.
+The option `restart=always` ensures that the containers are started together with the docker engine, e.g. during server start.
+This serves as integration into the linux init system.

 ```bash
 BASEDIR=/srv/easydb